-As individuals, our physical and mental health and wellbeing are intimately tied to how we relate to ourselves, others, and the world around us.
-Although we have a distinct and separate body and our own private subjective experience, we are all part of an interconnected whole.
+Our physical and mental health and well-being are intimately linked to how we relate to ourselves, others, and the world around us.
+Although we have distinct and separate bodies and private subjective experiences, we are all interconnected.
 The well-known saying, “No man is an island” was written by the metaphysical poet John Donne when he was suffering from typhus in 1623.
 He wrote, “No man is an island, entire of itself; every man is a piece of the continent, a part of the main”.
-The current pandemic has brought the interconnections between people across communities, countries, continents, and at a planetary level, into greater focus.
+It’s interesting how the recent pandemic brought people together across communities, countries, continents, and at a planetary level.

-Mindfulness is about an aware inquiry and investigation of the habitual attachments and assumptions we hold on who we are and the world around us.
-This is why mindfulness skills include observing, curiosity, and beginner’s mind – seeing the world as if for the first time.
-Our brain has evolved to operate on short-cuts, which makes good evolutionary sense.
-Why process the same thing to the same intensity when it appears every day?
-The downside is that our perception can become dull and we end up not noticing, so being less aware of habitual thoughts and feelings as well as the people around us.
-The practice of mindfulness gives us the skills to understand and break through these limitations to appreciate how we relate to ourselves, others, and the world around us in all of its rich complexity, beauty, and wonder.
+Mindfulness is about becoming aware of and investigating the habitual attachments and assumptions we hold about who we are, other people, and the world around us.
+Our brain evolved to operate on shortcuts, which makes good evolutionary sense.
+Why process the same thing with the same level of concentration when it appears every day?
+The downside is that our perception can become dull, and we end up being less aware of habitual thoughts, feelings, and behaviours.
+The practice of mindfulness gives us the skills to understand and break free from limitations and appreciate how we relate to ourselves, others, and the world around us in all its rich complexity, beauty, and wonder.

 Find somewhere undisturbed and sit in a comfortable, dignified, and upright posture, where you can remain alert and aware.

 There are two guided practices for this session.
 You can close your eyes, or lower your gaze while the meditations play.